Fibromyalgia vs. MS – What is the Difference?

 There is currently no specific test for fibromyalgia.
 It is normally diagnosed based on the patient’s symptoms and medical history, the presence of certain “tender points” on the body, and ruling out any other cause.

-In order to be diagnosed with fibromyalgia, there must be pain in multiple areas of the body and symptoms must have been present for longer than three months.
+To be diagnosed with fibromyalgia, there must be pain in multiple areas of the body and symptoms must have been present for longer than three months.

 They may also perform what is known as an evoked potential test.
 This involves attaching electrodes to your scalp to see how quickly your brain responds to certain stimuli such as sound and touch.

 A diagnosis of MS can also be confirmed or ruled out by MRI scans or a lumbar puncture.
 A lumbar puncture, also known as a spinal tap, checks for the presence of certain antibodies in the spinal fluid.
-These will be present in MS, but not other conditions such as fibromyalgia.
+These will be present in MS, but not in other conditions such as fibromyalgia.

 An MRI scan can show the lesions in areas of the brain or spinal cord that have been damaged.